ALLERGY SHOTS & TB TESTING

 ~ Avoid any contact sports such as softball, soccer, volleyball and

-activities which increase risk of falling such as bike riding, horse
+activities which increase risk of falling such as bike riding, horse back riding, skiing or

 HOT TUBS OR BATHS